reedfodge/hotdogtest/README.txt

 > Selected the wrong image?
 Go to File -> Reset to clear image

 Instructions also avaliable via Help -> Instructions

+Note: Inspiration came from the HBO show "Silicon Valley"